 Our mission is to tackle poverty and inequality in London and therefore we will only invest in projects that can demonstrate clear benefit for Londoners.
 We will consider investment opportunities that work beyond London but they must be able to demonstrate how and what proportion of the work will benefit Londoners.

 What sort of returns do you expect on any investment?

-Through our social investments, we aim to achieve long-term financial returns combined with clearly identified social returns.
+Through our social investments, we aim to achieve both financial returns combined with clearly identified social returns.
 Each investment opportunity will be considered individually and the balance of financial and social returns weighed against identified risks.
-Investments that yield financial returns equivalent to those currently available in the financial marketplace will be considered to have a good financial return.
-Social returns will include benefits or opportunities for Londoners that directly tackle poverty and inequality and their causes.
-Successful applications will be able to clearly demonstrate and quantify the social returns their proposal will create.
+Successful applications will however be able to clearly demonstrate and quantify the financial and social returns their proposal will create.

 What size investments can you make?

 Each investment opportunity will be considered on a case-by-case basis and there is no upper or lower size limit.
 It is however unlikely that investments less than £50,000 or over £1 million will be made.